Skip to content

 Troubleshooting

-If a repository secret created on the principal doesn't appear on managed agents:
+If a repository or repo-creds secret created on the principal doesn't appear on managed agents:

 Check Label, Namespace and Project Association